AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 #### 2.3.2.
 Aspects To Improve

-F1.
-Now, we didn’t talk about our project with our shadow team or the other teams in our tutorials too much.
+F1: Now, we didn’t talk about our project with our shadow team or the other teams in our tutorials too much.
 It will be beneﬁcial to introduce our project with other peoples and listen to their suggestions and opinions on our design idea.
 In addition, I will recommend our team to discuss our project and seek for suggestions with someone who has plant design experience.

 R1: Our team do not have much communication with external audiences.
 In the week 5 tutorial, we will seek for more advice from tutor and shadow team.
 In addition, our team are planning to visit the rendering plant in NSW.
 Our team believe we could seek for more information and advice relating to designing.
 In addition, our team will try to communicate with experts who are woking the relevant industry and seek for advice from them.
 We are arranging a visit to a rendering plant to have more external communications.

 ### 2.4.
 Teamwork
 #### 2.4.1.
 Aspects Done Well
 F1: Our team believe most parts of teamwork is good so far.
 Our group have set team ground rules to ensure the collaboration is effective.
 Each member in our group has designated specialist roles based on each members’ skills background.

-In addition, our client provided some useful information about the rendering process and technologies.
+F2: We have good trust with our clients and client provided some useful information about the rendering process and technologies.

 #### 2.4.2.
 Aspects To Improve
 F1.
 One thing we need to consider is the technical design task allocation.